ozgen95/Lab2/recipe.md

 ## Instructions:
 1. Preheat the oven to 375°F (190°C).
-2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, and vanilla extract.
+2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips.

 ## Additional Directions by Bob:
 3. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.